Chichester – St Olave, North Street

 St Olave, the oldest surviving church-building in the city centre, had the smallest parish (Dallaway I p187).
 The dedication suggests a Scandinavian link and moreover that it was not founded before the mid-C11 for St Olaf, King of Norway was converted to Christianity and then killed in 1030.
 The founders were probably Scandinavian merchants; one Ketel Esterman, a Nordic name, is known to have owned some houses nearby (Millward and Robinson p79).
 The parish of St Martin was united with St Olave in 1899.

 The flint west front is wedged between other buildings, and the detail, C14 in style but largely dating from the C19, gives little idea of the age of the fabric.
-However, a narrow round-headed south doorway is visible inside.
-Much of it is plastered, but the original voussoirs can be made out under modern paint.
+However, a narrow round-headed south doorway is visible inside and in 1873 Sir Stephen Glynne (SRS 101 p76) discerned a similar north one, of which there is now no sign.
+The south one is plastered, but the original voussoirs can be made out under modern paint.
 From the dimensions which are best seen on an engraving of c1851 (1 p220), this was post-Conquest C11 and is thus likely to provide the date of the nave.
 The chancel is deflected to the north and though altered, probably retains its original dimensions of the same date.
 In 1851, a round-headed niche of Roman brick was found in the east wall (1 p218) which, though not preserved, was probably also C11.

 C14 alterations included trefoil-headed side lancets in the chancel, and the former east window (VCH 3 p162).
 Others were the weathered angel corbels at each base of the west gable and the small, shingled bell-turret and broach spirelet, with supporting buttresses.